amejiarosario/amejiarosario.github.io/source/_posts/2014-10-01-creating-a-restful-api-tutorial-with-nodejs-and-mongodb.markdown

 ## Other ExpressJS Middlewares

-The following middlewares are not added by default, but It's nice to know they exist at least:
+The following middlewares are not added by default, but it's nice to know they exist at least:

 * <a href="https://github.com/expressjs/compression" target="_blank">compression</a>: compress all request. e.g. `app.use(compression())`